Skip to main content Skip to secondary navigation

 Main content start

-Since 2004, the Community Partnership Awards have honored partnerships between Stanford and our region that work to tackle real-world problems and advance the public good.
+Since 2004, Stanford University has recognized partnerships between the University and groups in our region that address needs and work to advance the public good.

-For more information about this awards program, contact Joanna Jeffs at jojeffs@stanford.edu.
+For questions or more information about this awards program, contact Erina DuBois at erina.dubois@stanford.edu.

 To see a gallery of photos from past years, go to Community Partnership Awards Gallery